tri-cods/github-pages/markdown.md

 Your markdown in the Github browser-based editor will look like this:
 ![Your markdown in the Github browser editor](static/github_markdown_editor.png)

 Note that in the tabbed bar at the top of the editor, there's a "Preview Changes" tab.
-You can use these tabs to toggle between the editor and the previewer.
-The previewer shows you what your markdown will look like when it is rendered:
+You can use these tabs to toggle between the editor and the preview.
+The preview shows you what your markdown will look like when it is rendered by Github:
 ![Your markdown rendered in the Github preview](static/github_markdown_preview.png)